 - Injuries From Falling: Falling is an ever-present danger on the Western States Trail, with potentially serious consequences.
 Much of the trail is narrow, uneven and rutted.

 - Altitude Sickness: High altitude plus exertion can produce various degrees of high altitude sickness.
-This has the potential to progress to severe lung and brain swelling, resulting in death.
-The treatment is rest and rapid transportation to a lower altitude.
-The latter is most difficult to achieve on parts of the Western States Trail due to limited vehicular access.
+This has the potential to progress to severe lung and brain swelling, resulting in death but is unlikely to present more than an annoying headache during the limited time you will be at adequate altitudes to cause symptoms.
+The initial treatment is to seek a lower altitude, which you will naturally be doing on this course.

-- Muscle Necrosis: It has been found that some degree of muscle cell death in the legs occurs from participation in the Run.
+- Rhabdomyolysis: It has been found that some degree of muscle cell death in the legs occurs from participation in the Run.
 The recovery can take several months.
-This seems to be a bigger problem in runners who become dehydrated or have overexerted themselves.
+This seems to be a bigger problem in runners who have exerted themselves beyond their level of training.
 Medical analysis of blood samples taken from Western States runners shows that this occurs to some degree in all runners.

 - Common Fatigue: One of the dangers you will encounter is fatigue.
-Fatigue, combined with the effects of dehydration, hypothermia, hyperthermia, hyponatremia, hypoglycemia and other debilitating conditions can produce disorientation and irrationality.
+Fatigue, combined with the effects of dehydration, hypothermia, hyperthermia, hyponatremia, hypoglycemia, sleep deprivation and other debilitating conditions can produce disorientation and irrationality.

 - Poison Oak: Poison oak can be found in abundance along several sections of the trail, particularly the last 30 miles.